New Zealand women's national rugby union team: Provincial championship

 In January 2010, the Women's Provincial Championship (WPC) came under severe threat after the NZRU announced that it would be shut down due to budget cuts.
-As the championship was a prime builder of training, skill and competition for New Zealand women's rugby, the decision was a shock for players and supporters, including former captain Farah Palmer - especially since it was a World Cup year.
+As the championship was a prime builder of training, skill and competition for New Zealand women's rugby, the decision was a shock for players and supporters, including former captain Farah Palmer – especially since it was a World Cup year.

 While NZRU said women's domestic rugby was one of many victims of the tight financial times, they faced widespread criticism for their decision.
 After the Black Ferns' 2010 World Cup victory, the NZRU immediately apologised and reinstated the WPC, which was renamed the Farah Palmer Cup in 2016 in honour of the Black Ferns' influential former captain.

 International competitions

-The Black Ferns have also won the Canada Cup in 1996, 2000, and 2005, and the Churchill Cup in 2004.
+The Black Ferns have won the Canada Cup in 1996, 2000, and 2005, and the Churchill Cup in 2004.
 From 2002 until their last game of 2009, the Black Ferns enjoyed a streak of 24 consecutive test match wins.

 In 2018, after the success of the New Zealand women's national rugby sevens team, all Sevens and Black Ferns players have been offered semi-professional contracts.
-They also played the first Test series against Australian Wallaroos, which was played on the same night as the Men's Bledisloe Cup Tests.
+They also played the first Test series against the Australian Wallaroos, which was played on the same night as the Men's Bledisloe Cup Tests.

 The 2018 season finished with a 1–1 drawn series against France, with France becoming only the fourth team in the world to beat the Black Ferns.
-The Black Ferns' loss in the final game of the year ended a 17-month long winning streak and was also the final game for captain Fa’amausili, who retired from international rugby.
+The Black Ferns loss in the final game of the year ended a 17-month long winning streak and was also the final game for captain Fa’amausili, who retired from international rugby.

 In 2019, the Black Ferns won the annual Women's Rugby Super Series for the second time.
-On 31 October 2021, the Black Ferns played their 100th test match against England at Exeter.
+On 31 October 2021, the Black Ferns played their 100th test match against England in Exeter.
 They hosted the 2022 Pacific Four Series and won their first title after going undefeated in the series.

-New Zealand hosted the delayed 2021 Rugby World Cup after beating out neighbour Australia for the rights.
+In 2022, New Zealand hosted the delayed 2021 Rugby World Cup after beating out neighbour Australia for the rights.
 New Zealand automatically qualified for the 2021 event as host.
+The Black Ferns successfully defended their title and claimed their sixth World Championship after beating England (34–31) in the final.